Kilix/metalsmith-revision/README.md

 ```

 By default, layout are deactivated.
 If you do not specified a directory, the plugin will look for the default one ('./layouts').

+## Benchmark

+You can find some performance test here: [benchmark](https://github.com/wcastand/metalsmith-benchmark)

+## Contributing

+Feel free to make issues or PRs or do some test (i would love that ;) ).